ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/cis_specification_v1-0.md

 ## The `.cis` format

-A `.cis` file is a logical collection of related images.
+A `.cis` database is a logical collection of related images.

 A single `.cis` image is the result of coloring and compositing a set of elements together.
 The results of the coloring and compositing steps are dependent upon the information contained in the `.cis` file, choices by the user, and the capabilities of the **consumer** application.